jhallen/atari-tools/readme.md

 images.
 These are useful if you are trying to read Atari disks on an IBM PC using ImageDisk.

+Use detok to convert .m65 tokenized assembly source files to ASCII.

 ## atr

 Manipulate .atr disk image files.
 Allows you to read, write or